 Students will be asked to consider their preference for placement over report right from the commencement of their studies at level 4.
 This dialogue will take place via the personal tutor.
 A personal recommendation from the personal tutor will be required before a student can be considered for a work placement.
 Personal tutors will need to assess their aptitude and appetite for undertaking a role within an organisation.
 This includes reviewing their levels of attendance and punctuality in classes, notwithstanding any mitigating circumstances, their communication skills and contribution to team exercises as well as their capacity to commit to their studies and perform to the best of their abilities.
-High levels of academic performance are not a pre-requisite for consideration; however ability to complete assignments to deadline will be more relevant.
+High levels of academic performance are not a prerequisite for consideration; however ability to complete assignments to deadline will be more relevant.
 All students will be made aware of this process from their induction on joining the Business School.
-Personal tutors will be expected to consult with other programme and module leaders to gain the necessary information to make a student will not be able to progress onto the work placement.
+Personal tutors will be expected to consult with other programme and module leaders to gain the necessary information to make a student recommendation.
+Without the recommendation from the personal tutor then a student will not be able to progress onto the work placement.
 However students that do not receive a positive recommendation from the personal tutor will have the right to appeal.
 This will require a meeting with the Academic Head who will make the final decision.